argonautproject/us-core-patient-data-feed/README.md

    1. Servers MAY support filters beyond those listed in Table 1 for each resource type.
    1. Servers SHOULD align any additional filters with existing search parameter names, when applicable.

-3. Notification Triggers
+3. Notification Triggers for Supported Resource Types
-   1. Servers SHALL support notifications when resource statuses change for any resources that they support within the Patient Data Feed. (_Note: Resource creation is considered a status change for these purposes._)
+   1. Servers SHALL support notifications when a resource is first created and when its status changes.
    1. Servers MAY support notifications for other types of changes (e.g., updates to specific fields).

 4. Subscription Channel and Payload